14.73. DD 73: Extended Merchant Template#

 pay_duration: RelativeTime;

-// Information on the products received
+// Information about the resolved products.

 inventory_payload?: WalletInventoryPayload;